 To maximize the strategic value and ROI of your EDI software investment, you need a solution that maximizes automation, minimizes manual intervention and can smoothly and cost-effectively meet your changing business needs.
 That makes the following features paramount:

 - Robust, proven integration with your business system.
 EDI is among the highest-value integrations in your accounting systems environment because this eliminates time-consuming, error-prone manual effort that would otherwise be necessary to get orders, invoices and other EDI data in and out of the accounting system.
 Integrating EDI with a business system streamlines your order processing workflow for improved productivity and responsiveness to customers, while saving time and money.
-The more EDI trading partners you have, the more operational costs you’ll save through ERP integration.
+The more trading partners you have, the more operational costs you’ll save through EDI and ERP integration.
 Conversely, an EDI system that does not integrate becomes a cost of doing business that offers little value-add.

 - A simple, seamless user experience.
 Business users in departments like customer service and shipping need to process EDI transactions efficiently and accurately, without having to become EDI experts.
 You should be able to manage EDI “by exception” so that transactions are automated unless exceptions occur.
 You should also be able to automatically schedule everyday tasks like importing and exporting EDI documents to and from your accounting system.
 More automation means faster processing and less errors—which, for suppliers and distributors, means happier customers and fewer chargebacks.